Davos Seaworth: Season 6

 Davos is the first to discover Jon Snow's body after his assassination, and barricades his body in a storeroom with the help of Jon's loyalists.
 After the wildlings imprison the mutineers who killed Jon, Davos persuades Melisandre to attempt a resurrection of Jon, which is ultimately successful.
 Jon's death releases him from his Night's Watch vows and he decides to gather allies to march with him on Winterfell.
-Davos accompanies him, and is able to convince the young Lady Lyanna Mormont to offer House Mormont's support, though few other houses do the same.
+Davos accompanies him and is able to convince the young Lady Lyanna Mormont to offer House Mormont's support, though few other houses do the same.
 During the army's march to Winterfell, Davos finds the remnants of a sacrificial pyre and the burnt remains of the wooden stag he had carved for Shireen as a gift and realises that she had been sacrificed by Melisandre.
 Davos initially keeps this revelation to himself, instead participating in the Stark loyalists' victory over the Bolton forces.
 After the battle has been won and Winterfell retaken, Davos confronts Melisandre.
 When Melisandre confesses to killing Shireen, Jon exiles her from the North and Davos threatens to execute her personally if she ever returns.
 Davos is later among the Northern and Vale lords who crown Jon as the King in the North.

 Season 7

 Jon receives an invitation from Daenerys Targaryen to come to Dragonstone to bend the knee.
 Though apprehensive, Jon decides to go to obtain access to Dragonstone's dragonglass mines, taking Davos with him.
 There, Davos supports Jon's claim that the White Walkers have returned, whilst almost accidentally revealing Jon's resurrection in the process.
 Daenerys is unconvinced, but permits them to mine the dragonglass as a gesture of goodwill.
 Daenerys's advisor Tyrion Lannister suggests that Jon go beyond the Wall to capture a wight, to present to Queen Cersei Lannister as evidence of the White Walkers.

-Davos smuggles Tyrion into King's Landing to arrange a meeting between Cersei, Daenerys and Jon after their return, while Davos seeks out Gendry, who is hiding as a blacksmith in King's Landing.
-Despite being encouraged to conceal his identity, Gendry reveals his parentage to Jon, and is allowed to join Jon in the journey beyond the Wall.
+Davos smuggles Tyrion into King's Landing to arrange a meeting between Cersei, Daenerys, and Jon after their return, while Davos seeks out Gendry, who is hiding as a blacksmith in King's Landing.
+Despite being encouraged to conceal his identity, Gendry reveals his parentage to Jon and is allowed to join Jon in the journey beyond the Wall.
 Davos travels with Jon and his party to Eastwatch-by-the-Sea, staying at the castle while the others seek out a wight.
-Gendry returns in the evening, telling Davos that Jon and his allies are surrounded by the White Walkers and ordering a raven be sent to Dragonstone to request Daenerys's assistance.
+Gendry returns in the evening, telling Davos that Jon and his allies are surrounded by the White Walkers and ordering a raven to be sent to Dragonstone to request Daenerys's assistance.
 Daenerys arrives with her dragons to rescue Jon's allies, while Jon flees to Eastwatch on horseback.
 Davos joins Jon, Daenerys, and Sandor Clegane as they journey to King's Landing.
 There, they meet Queen Cersei, who is shocked by the wight captured by Jon.
 Cersei pledges her forces in the fight against the White Walkers, and Davos sails back to Winterfell with Jon, Daenerys, and their army.